RayRuizhiLiao/mutual_info_img_txt/README.md

 python train_img_txt.py
 ```

-When you first time run model training, it may take a while to tokenize the text.
+When you run model training for the first time, it may take a while to tokenize the text.
 Afterwards, this process won't be repeated and the tokenized data will be saved for reuse.

 # Notes on Data